IBM/itaa-docs/docs/solution-design-exercises/Ex4-AOD-IT-System.md

-# Design on IBM IT Architect Assistant
+# Solution Design on IBM IT Architect Assistant

 ## Exercise 4 - AOD IT System View